 Others take the opportunity simply to take something off that ever-growing to-do list of household repair tasks.
 There’s always something around the house that needs fixing, after all, and you can celebrate your efforts by sharing your pictures and story on social media.

 If you’re already particularly fond of fixing up your old electronics and parts of the home, then you could instead teach others how to do it.
 Teaching your children how to use common tools and practice repair safety can teach them a very useful lifetime habit.
-Or you can volunteer at Repair Day events to help others who could use help in fixing their own things.
+Or you can volunteer at International Repair Day events to help others who could use help in fixing their own things.